Amalfi: Ancient Maritime Republic.

 Check out its website.

 Once in the main square of the town, you will immediately notice the imposing Cathedral at the top of a long flight of steps.
-This church, dedicated to Amalfi's patron saint Andrew, was built in the 10th century, and reconstructed several times since then, acquiring different architectural styles like Romanesque, Baroque and Rococo.
+This church, dedicated to Amalfi's patron saint Andrew and hosting his relics, was built in the 10th century, and reconstructed several times since then, acquiring different architectural styles like Romanesque, Baroque and Rococo.
 Next to it, you can find and visit the Diocesan Museum too.

 Paper Mill Museum